 The process of settling an estate is a stressful, but important job.
 Our team at Lexington Appraisals understands the complexities involved with appraising residential property that is part of an estate and are ready to provide you with the best possible service and experience.

 Lexington Appraisals will help you take stock of your property’s valuation for estate planning purposes.
 If your loved one has passed and you need assistance with a date of death valuation, our expert in-house appraisal team will work with you to make this difficult process run more smoothly.
 Call us today for a complimentary consultation and detailed quote.
+All of our appraisals will be completed in agreement of the USPAP guidelines.
 We know this is a sensitive process, and you can rely on us to handle the experience with the care and dignity it deserves.